Av1v7/DownloaderMaster/README.md

 - Libraries: tkinter, customtkinter, pytube

 **Installation:**
+1. Download the project files from the GitHub repository.
+You can either clone the repository using Git or download the ZIP file directly.
+2. Extract the downloaded ZIP file to a directory of your choice.
+3. Open the extracted directory in your terminal or command prompt.
-- Ensure Python is installed.
+4. Ensure Python is installed.
 If not, download it [here](https://www.python.org/downloads).
-- Run the `build.bat` file to check and install required packages.
+5. Run the `build.bat` file to check and install required packages.

 **Usage:**
 1. Run the `main.py` file.